glodielukose/UDBL-Course-Shedule-Bot/README.md

 # UDBL SCHEDULE COURSE BOT

-Cette application est un bot qui te permet de télécharger l'horaire de mon université et de me permettre d'y avoir accès via Telegram.
+This application is a bot that allows you to download the schedule of my university and gives me access to it via Telegram.

-## PRÉREQUIS
+## PREREQUISITES

 - Node.js
 - JavaScript